AdhamKhouly/referral-management-system/README.md

 ---

-## Author
+## 🧑‍💻 Author

+**Adham Elkhouly**

+- Analytics Specialist @ Nestlé
-Developed independently as part of an internal automation initiative to improve employee referral workflows using the Microsoft Power Platform.
+- Developed independently as part of an internal automation initiative to improve employee referral workflows using the Microsoft Power Platform.